19 Scripture-based prayers for COVID-19

 16. Therefore I tell you, do not worry about your life, what you will eat or drink; or about your body, what you will wear.
 Is not life more than food, and the body more than clothes?
 Look at the birds of the air; they do not sow or reap or store away in barns, and yet your heavenly Father feeds them.
 Are you not much more valuable than they?
 Can any one of you by worrying add a single hour to your life?
 Matthew 6: 25-27 (NIV)

-In times of uncertainty, it can be so tempting to see the panic buying going on around us and allow the same fears to grip us.
-What if we run out of food?
-What if there is no more toilet paper available?
+In times of uncertainty, it can be so tempting to see the panic going on around us and allow the same fears to grip us.
 Pray for peace of mind and faith to know that God will provide for our needs.
 Praise the Lord for groups who are looking after one another during this time to provide for those who are in need.
 Ask the Lord to show you how you can be a blessing to others.

 17. Jesus Christ is the same yesterday and today and forever.
 Hebrews 13:8 (ESV)

-Between the recent bush fires and the ongoing impact of the coronavirus, Australians have had to come to terms with many sudden changes.
+Between last year’s bush fires and the ongoing impact of the coronavirus, Australians have had to come to terms with many sudden changes.
 The world is facing a time of great uncertainty but praise God that his great love never changes!
 Pray for opportunities to share the hope of Jesus with others this week.

 18. Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.
 Philippians 4: 6-7 (NIV)